louisleeshinghim/delalomo/README.md

 - <a href = "https://github.com/louisleeshinghim/delalomo#more-about-the-project"> More about the project</a> <br/>

 # Hardware
 Let's gather all the materials based on the bill of materials (BOM).
 Most parts are available on <a href = "https://www.digikey.com/"> DigiKey</a>.
 Therefore, the BOM includes the Digikey Part Number. <a href = "https://www.mouser.com/"> Mouser</a> is also good.
 The parts costed US$ 42 (~HK$ 326) in late 2024.

 To get the correct parts,

 DE-LA-LO-MO consists of two printed circuit boards (PCBs), a main board and a breakout board.
 Thus, there are two sets of files, each having a schematic, a PCB layout, and a Gerber file.
-The schematics and PCB layout were drawn in <a href = "https://easyeda.com"> EasyEDA Standard Version</a>.
-Normally, if the existing design of DE-LA-LO-MO satisfies the user requirements, the Gerber can be sent to the local PCB manufacturer.
-Nonetheless, if users need to modify the circuit, the following steps are recommended:
+The schematics and PCB layout were drawn and can be modified in <a href = "https://easyeda.com"> EasyEDA Standard Version</a>.
+Normally, the existing design of DE-LA-LO-MO can satisfy most user requirements.
+Users can simply send the two Gerber files to the local PCB manufacturer.

-1. Import the schematic file in EasyEDA under a new project folder (File > Open > EasyEDA)
-2. Save the schematic with a user-defined title (File > Save > Save as New Project)
-3. Import the corresponding PCB layout file (File > Open > EasyEDA)
-4. Save the layout by choosing the same project title (File > Save > Save to Existing Project)
-5. Make any necessary changes to the schematic and update the PCB (Alt + U)
-6. Export to Gerber file (Fabrication > PCB Fabrication File > Yes, check DRC > Generate Gerber)
-7. Send the freshly exported Gerber file to PCB manufacturer
+- Main board Gerber file: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_gerber.zip"> Click to download</a> </br>
+- Breakout board Gerber file: <a href = "https://github.com/louisleeshinghim/delalomo/blob/main/Fabrication%20files/delalomo_breakout_gerber.zip"> Click to download</a> </br>

 A Gerber file stores the information for the physical production of PCB and stencil.
 Nearly all PCB manufacturers accept Gerber file.
 Here are the PCB specifications of DE-LA-LO-MO:
 - FR4 material
 - 1.6 mm board thickness
 - HASL surface finish
 - 1 ounce copper weight

+Nonetheless, users can modify DE-LA-LO-MO according to their own needs.
+The steps are listed out in the <a href = "https://github.com/louisleeshinghim/delalomo/tree/main/Fabrication%20files"> Fabrication files</a> folder.

 ## Main board